isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2023.md

 Recognised as a charismatic and effective leader, he was appointed the overall student leader in-charge of the Victoria-Cedar Alliance Initiation Programme.
-He communicated plans with clarity and zeal and helped to organise Project V, a community service project.
-VJC would like to thank Dylan for his inspirational leadership and we are certain we will see more of him in the future.</p>
+He communicated plans with clarity and zeal and helped to organise Project V, a community service project.</p>
 <hr>
 <p><strong>Sherwyn Peck, Bowen Secondary School | </strong><em><u>#whyVJ</u> VJ provided me with so many opportunities, where I got to perform and develop myself as a leader.
 It made me a better person and I am grateful for that.</em>
 </p>